Open Account

 • Trading Signals: Generates buy or sell signals based on sentiment analysis.

-• Real-Time Monitoring: Monitors text data in real-time for timely insights.
+• Real-Time Tracking: Monitors text data in real-time for timely insights.

-• Backtesting and Validation: Tests algorithm performance using historical data.
+• Backtesting and Confirmation: Tests algorithm performance using historical data.

 Machine Learning and AI-Based Strategies